pviwatkurkul/One-and-Done/README.md

 ## Wiki

-- To learn more about our project and its development, take a look at our [wiki](https://github.com/cse110-sp24-group1/cse110-sp24-group1/wiki).
+- To learn more about my project and its development, take a look at our [wiki](https://github.com/cse110-sp24-group1/cse110-sp24-group1/wiki).

 ## Final Project Walkthrough